CassCaps™ 2.0 User Manual

 2. Rinse out soapy water from the bowl and submerge the CassCaps again in clean water.
 Repeat as many times as needed to rinse thoroughly.

-5. If the silicone washer is removed, or comes out, during the cleaning process, make sure to press it back into place on the underside of the CassCaps before use.
+4. If the silicone washer is removed, or comes out during the cleaning process, make sure to press it back into place on the underside of the CassCaps measuring cap before screwing it back onto the bottle.
 It is necessary for proper function.

 * If CassCaps are not fully dry before use, it may cause spices to stick and limit functionality.
-The internal mechanism must also be dry.
+The internal mechanism must be completely dry.
+Do not attempt to disassemble your cap as it cannot easily be properly reassembled.

 If you have any questions, please email us at info@casscaps.com.